IQTLabs/dovesnap/README.md

     ovs_version: "2.3.1"
 ```

 **Flat Mode Note:** Hosts will only be able to ping one another unless you add an ethernet interface to the `docker-ovsbr0` bridge with something like `ovs-vsctl add-port <bridge_name> <port_name>`.
 NAT mode will masquerade around that issue.
-It is an inherent hastle of bridges that is unavoidable.
+It is an inherent hassle of bridges that is unavoidable.
 This is a reason bridgeless implementation [gopher-net/ipvlan-docker-plugin](https://github.com/gopher-net/ipvlan-docker-plugin) and [gopher-net/macvlan-docker-plugin](https://github.com/gopher-net/macvlan-docker-plugin) can be attractive.

 ### Thanks